PJ81/Doubble/README.md

-This is a simple implementation of the *Dobble* card game.
+This is a simple implementation of the * Dobble * card game.
-It is able to create as many cards as you want, since the number of cards you create is prime, and you have enough symbol to display on then.
-IF n is the number of cards, you'll need n * (n + 1) + 1 symbols.
+It is able to create as many cards as you want, as long as the the number of cards you create is prime, and you have enough symbols to be displayed on them.
+If n is the number of cards you are creating, then you will need n * (n + 1) + 1 symbols.